Very similar main characters, facing similar complex and personal problems, in a similar isolated setting, similar messages... I could go on. Enjoy!

 I find these shows both similar not in the aspect of plot but in character.
 Both mains, Kousei from Your Lie in April, and Rei from March Comes in Like A Lion both share similar character as they have both had traumatic past life events.
 This prompts them to be somewhat timid and silent but have thoughts encircling their minds at all times.
 On top of that, they are both young prodigies in a competitive field (Piano and Shogi respectively).
 Finally, they share a somewhat similar appearance with glasses, messy black hair, and an always wavering mouth.

 Another thing noted is the animation.
-I
+I find

 Both of these series focus on characters who are dealing with depression and the loss of loved ones.
 Both also follow their character's chosen profession and how they handle these careers at young ages.
 I recommend this to those who are interested in stories about depression, loss, and perseverance.